 Section 1.
 Number of Directors.
 The Board of Directors shall consist of nine (9) Directors, with five (5) elected by the parents and employees of CHS and four (4) appointed by the sitting Board of Directors.
 A choice of membership of the Board will take place every year.
-In even calendar years, three (3) elected seats and two appointed seats will be filled.
-In odd calendar years, two (2) elected seats and two appointed seats will be filled.
+In even calendar years, two (2) elected seats and two appointed seats will be filled.
+In odd calendar years, three (3) elected seats and two appointed seats will be filled.

 Section 2.
 Qualifications and Tenure.

-Directors will serve a term of two years but may serve a maximum of three consecutive terms, unless there is an affirmative vote and finding of good cause for a Director to serve subsequent terms.
+Directors shall serve a term of two years.
+The maximum number of terms that a Director may serve on the Board is four terms or eight years.

 Terms for elected members shall commence on July 1 of a given year, and terms for appointed members shall commence on July 1 of a given year, or as soon as possible thereafter upon appointment by the Board.
 All expiring terms shall conclude on June 30 of a given year.

-Fifty percent (50%) of the members of the Board of Directors must be individuals who have a background in K-12 education or in business.
+At least fifty percent (50%) of the members of the Board of Directors must be individuals who have a background in K-12 education or in business.

 Each Director must have a high school diploma or completed a GED program successfully.

 Each Director must be a resident of the State of South Carolina.

 A person who has been convicted of a felony is not eligible to serve on the Board of Directors.

 A current employee of CHS is not eligible to serve on the Board of Directors.

-No former employee or vendor shall run for or be appointed to the Board of Directors within 24 months of being employed or contracted by CHS.
+A former CHS employee or vendor cannot be considered for election or appointment to the Board until at least three (3) years have passed since he or she was employed or contracted by CHS.

+To be eligible to run for election, all candidates must submit a signed declaration of intent to the Board governance committee no later than thirty (30) calendar days before election day, and must attend a four (4)-hour pre-service board training presented by the Board or its designee at no cost to the candidate.

+As a condition of service on the CHS Board, all members, whether appointed or elected, are required to exhibit unimpeachable integrity in their actions as Board Members, and are required to annually certify in writing that they agree to abide by the Board’s adopted code of conduct.

 Section 3.
 Elections.
 A general election will take place every Spring.
 The general election schedule will be published by the Board of Directors at least thirty days prior to the election.
 Each voter may select a number of candidates equal to the open elected seats on the ballot.
 The elected seats shall be filled by a plurality-at-large of votes cast.
 No voter may cast more than one vote for the same candidate on the same ballot.
 Any ballot that does not comply with the requirements described above shall be considered void and will not be counted.
 A tie for any elected seat on the board will be determined by a special election.
+Write-ins are not permitted.

 Section 4.
 Appointments.
-Annual appointments to the Board of Directors shall be made as soon as possible after the general election takes place by the sitting Board and must be by a majority vote of the Directors holding office.
+Nominations for annual appointments to the Board will be made as soon as possible after the election takes place and must be by a majority vote of the Directors holding office.
 Consideration of any individual for appointment as a Director must include reference to the qualifications for Directors.
+Prior to the appointment taking effect, however, the nominees must attend a four (4)-hour pre-service board training presented by the Board or its designee at no cost to the candidate unless documentation exists that show they have previously attended.